eeissler83/freelance/README.md

 # freelance
-Portfolio of my freelance work
+Portfolio of my freelance writing work.
+This site displays all my clients and places where I have been published.